durgendra/fdeos/README.md

 - `frontend/src/components/` - auth, sidebar, and workspace UI
 - `frontend/src/hooks/` - data-loading hooks

-## Current Status

-Looks like a polished product demo and one of the stronger publish candidates in the workspace.

-## Limitations

-- No explicit repo-level license
-- Backend still depends on a MongoDB instance for full behavior

 ## License

 No explicit license file was found at the repository root.